felipejfc/django_google_auth/README.md

 ==================

 A google auth authenticator backend for django and django rest framework.
-This backend will always validate all requests against google, so that when a user has it's email removed from the domain, it will lose access.
+This backend will validate the user's access token against google in every request, so that when a user has it's email removed from the domain for example, it will lose access instantly.

 ### Installation
 ```